yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 	"./context.png| And now, for your convenience…"
   >}}

 A {{< gh-hovercard "10352" "context menu" >}} for the filter and antialiasing options!
-You no longer will have to go through the entire list of options if you want to try a different one, just right click and choose.
+You no longer have to go through the entire list of options if you want to try a different one, simply right click and choose.
 Thank you!

 If you double clicked a game in the game list, you could end up double clicking it again or pressing enter before the game list got unloaded, which would cause yuzu to try to load the game twice, and usually just crash.